ivan-vasilev/neuralnetworks/README.md

 Therefore before each GPU calculation all the data is converted to one-dim arrays and primitive type variables.
 Because of this all Aparapi neuron types are using either AparapiWeightedSum (for fully connected layers and weighted sum input functions), AparapiSubsampling2D (for subsampling layers) or AparapiConv2D (for convolutional layers).
 Most of the data is represented as one-dimensional array by default (for example Matrix).

+###How to run Aparapi
+Running Aparapi requires two things:
+- depending on your environment you might need to download aparapi.jar from https://code.google.com/p/aparapi/downloads/list and replace it with the one in */nn-core/lib/aparapi.jar*.
+The default aparapi.jar file included is for windows 64 bit environment.
+- add the path to aparapi.jar to the system PATH variable.

 ###Neuron types based on weighted sum

 - AparapiSigmoid - sigmoid activation function.